 The Cody Theatre hosted the regional world premiers of the 1994 movie “8 Seconds” about professional bull rider Lane Frost.
 The premier was planned as a benefit for the Northwest College Rodeo Team, and although the Big Horn Basin was blanketed with 14 inches of snow that night, the movie still attracted a crowd of about 200 people.

 “An Unfinished Life”, the movie based on the book of the same name written by local author Mark Spragg premiered on Sept 9, 2005.
 The movie starred Robert Redford, Jennifer Lopez and Morgan Freeman and is set on a ranch near the town on Ishawooa, Wyoming.
 Mr Spragg and Virginia Korus Spragg wrote the screenplay for this film. http://www.miramax.com/movie/an-unfinished-life/.

 There have been a few controversies about the movies shown at the Cody Theatre.
 In the 1970’s x-rated films were shown and were even listed on the printed monthly calendar.
 In 2006 the Oscar Winning film “Brokeback Mountain” depicted the controversial story of a forbidden and secretive relationship between two cowboys and their lives over the years.
 It played to good crowds although there were many letters to the editor of the Cody Enterprise concerning the content of the film.

-In 2007, Dan Miller rented the theater auditorium to for his Cowboy Music Revue.
+In 2007, Dan Miller rented the theater for his Cowboy Music Revue.
 This was a live show featuring authentic cowboy music throughout the summer months.

 In 2015, Wiley Newsome decided to begin to show movies again as well as offer a venue for live music, gaming, and community events.
 After a projection and sound upgrade to digital and a few other upgrades, the Cody Theatre reopened in the Spring of 2016.